 This buttermilk syrup will keep for up to 2 weeks if stored in a closed jar in the fridge.
 When ready to use, heat in the microwave in 30-second increments until the syrup is warm.

 Favorite Ways to Use it:

 - Pancakes: Buttermilk pancakes, chocolate chip pancakes or German pancakes

 - Waffles: Classic waffles or seasonal variations like pumpkin waffles

-- French Toast: Classic french toast or a french toast bake
+- French Toast: Classic french toast or french bread french toast

 - Ice Cream: Vanilla ice cream or even a banana split